aperasmo/YOOBEE_MSE800/Week3/Activity4_Files/YB_meta.md

-#Database for Yoobee College#
+# Database for Yoobee College

 Developing a small information system for Yoobee College.
-The database will store students, lecturers, the courses offered, and student enrollments with a final grade for that class.
+The database will store students, lecturers, the courses offered, and student enrollments.

 # Main entities